websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/reference/portlet-ids.md

-# Fully Qualified Portlet IDs
+# Portlet IDs

 Below is a listing of the portlet IDs for the default portlets in Liferay DXP.
-You  can use these IDs to embed portlets in your theme's  [sitemap](/docs/7-2/frameworks/-/knowledge_base/f/defining-portlets-in-a-sitemap.md).  <!--Where is the article? -->
+You  can use these IDs to embed portlets in your theme's  sitemap.

 **Collaboration**